barvhaim/wxo-demos/README.md

        ```

    ### Usage
-   After deployment, you can interact with the agent by asking research-related questions.
+   After deployment, you can interact with the agent by providing a description of the invention.
    The agent will:
-    - Search for relevant information on the topic
-    - Summarize key findings
-    - Provide references and sources for further reading
+    - Generate a structured patent document using the provided description
+    - Format the document according to standard patent application guidelines

    ### Cleanup
    To remove the agent, tools, and connections created for this demo: